Anorexia and Bulimia Eating Disorder Treatment Home

 What is the typical length of stay at McCallum Place?

-Patients stay an average of six to 12 weeks.
-We require that patients begin with a two-week commitment for Partial Hospitalization (PHP) and/or a 30-day commitment for those requiring 24-Hour/Intensive Care.
-Length of stay is determined based on patient need and is graduated according to his or her progress.
-Level of care is assessed on a weekly basis and adjusted accordingly.
+Patients stay an average of six weeks.
+Length of stay is determined based on patient need and medical necessity and is graduated according to his or her progress.
+Level of care is assessed throughout the week and adjusted accordingly if needed.
+Schedule your intake assessment today to learn more.

 How are treatment decisions made?